COVID-19 Update for the Structural Pest Control Industry

 "Essential versus Non-Essential Services

 On March 19, 2020, Governor Newsom issued Executive Order N-33-20.
 This Executive Order provided a stay at home order for the citizens of California, except as needed to maintain continuity of operations of the federal critical infrastructure sectors.
 The Executive Order referred to the Cybersecurity & Infrastructure Security Agency, which provides guidance regarding the identification of essential critical infrastructure workers.
-Please utilize this document when determining whether your business provides essential or non-essential services and whether you should remain open.
-That document can be found here.
+Please utilize this document when determining whether your business provides a guide on essential or non-essential services and whether you should remain open.

 Bleach And Other Sanitizer Usage